-- Fixed in Scene, Locked Vertical: The caption is positioned at the target, but the azimuthal position (φ) is restricted to 0 so that it remains locked to the horizon; - Fixed in scene, repeated evenly spaced: The caption is positioned at the target location and then duplicated at $2\pi/3$ rad (120°) intervals around the horizon; - Appear in front, then fixed in scene: The caption is rendered in the centre of the user's current view and remains there until the caption is updated; - Fixed, position in scene: The caption is rendered at the target location; - Head-locked: The caption is rendered in the user's view point and is moved in sync with the user to ensure the caption remains statically attached to the view point; - Head-locked on horizontal axis only: The caption is rendered as head-locked; however, the azimuthal position (φ) is restricted to 0, ensuring that the caption is always rendered on the horizon; - Head-locked on vertical axis only: The caption is rendered as head-locked; however, the polar position (θ) is locked to the target; - Head-locked with lag, animate into view: The caption is rendered in the head-locked position; however, as the users' viewpoint changes, the caption is pulled back towards the head-locked position.
-An animation loop moves the caption incrementally causing it to smoothly animate into view; - Head-locked with lag, jump into view: This is the same as above, except the animation time is reduced to 0, forcing the caption to jump into the users view.
+- Fixed in Scene, Locked Vertical The caption is positioned at the target, but the azimuthal position (φ) is restricted to 0 so that it remains locked to the horizon. - Fixed in scene, repeated evenly spaced The caption is positioned at the target location then duplicated at $2\pi/3$ rad (120°) intervals around the horizon. - Appear in front, then fixed in scene The caption is rendered in the centre of the user's current view and remains there until the caption is updated. - Fixed, position in scene The caption is rendered at the target location. - Head-locked The caption is rendered in the user's view point and is moved in sync with the user to ensure the caption remains statically attached to the view point. - Head-locked on horizontal axis only The caption is rendered as head-locked, however the azimuthal angle (φ) is restricted to 0, ensuring that the caption is always rendered on the horizon. - Head-locked on vertical axis only The caption is rendered as head-locked, however the polar position (θ) is locked to the target. - Head-locked with lag, animate into view The caption is rendered in the head-locked position, however as the users' viewpoint changes the caption is pulled back towards the head-locked position.
+An animation loop moves the caption incrementally causing it to smoothly animate into view. - Head-locked with lag, jump into view This is the same as above, except the animation time is reduced to 0, forcing the caption to jump into the users view.

-The framework also allows for the comparison of default guiding modes (as shown in Fig. 5).
+The framework also allows for the comparison of default guiding modes (as shown in figure 3).
 These guide modes always direct the user to the target location as this is the source of the identified action.
-When the captions are fixed, they therefore direct the user to the caption, whereas when they are head-locked, the user can read the caption in their view whilst being directed to the target:
+When the captions are fixed they therefore direct the user to the caption, whereas when they are head-locked the user can read the caption in their view whilst being directed to the target:

-Fig. 5 Guide modes (top: ImAc arrow, middle: ImAc radar, bottom: large arrow)
+Fig. 3.
+Guide modes (Top: ImAc Arrow, Middle: ImAc radar, Bottom: Large Arrow)

-- ImAc arrow: An arrow positioned left or right directs the user to the target; - ImAc radar: A radar is shown in the users view.
-This identifies both the position of the caption and the relative viewing angle of the user; - Big arrow: A large arrow is displayed in the centre of the users view.
-This guide was developed as part of the framework as a JavaScript demonstrating how new guide modes can be developed.
+- ImAc Arrow An arrow positioned left or right, directs the user to the target. - ImAc Radar A radar is shown in the users view.
+This identifies both the position of the caption, and the relative viewing angle of the user. - Big Arrow a large arrow is displayed in the centre of the users view.

-The JavaScript implementation allows for additional display modes and guide modes to be created quickly by simply creating rules for the caption creation, update and removal.
+The javascript implementation allows for additional display modes and guide modes to be created quickly by simply creating rules for the caption creation, update and removal.